RobbieTall/Plannera-ab/docs/plannera-product-philosophy.md

 1. **Quick Site Check** gives the user immediate property clarity and captures proposal intent without changing the property evidence.
 2. **Detailed Planning Pack** turns that site-and-proposal context into cited DCP requirements and honest unresolved topics.
 3. **Planning Feasibility Summary** synthesises that exact evidence chain into a conservative proceed-with-caution, review-needed, or blocked hold point.
+4. **Planning Feasibility and Delivery Plan** identifies whether the user can proceed directly to document preparation or needs targeted professional inputs, classifying them as required, conditional, recommended, or not identified from current evidence.
-4. **SEE Builder and consultant referral** turn the same evidence into a professional output or a targeted expert handoff.
+5. **SEE Builder and consultant referral** turn the same evidence into either a living SEE draft, discipline-specific consultant briefs, or a polished submission-oriented document after required inputs are resolved.
-5. **Project Workspace** keeps the intelligence, documents, assumptions, sources, and outputs together.
+6. **Project Workspace** keeps the intelligence, documents, assumptions, sources, and outputs together.

 That sequence is the right wedge.
 It begins with the user’s first question: “What applies to this property?”
 It then asks what they are considering, sells proposal-specific DCP clarity, and only then summarises the evidence into the strategic question: “Should I proceed with caution, seek targeted review, change the proposal, or stop?”
 Document preparation and consultant referral reuse that same chain rather than starting another planning answer.

+The launch commercial model has two paid products.
+The exact-scope Planning Controls Pack is A$49, and the submission-oriented SEE is A$749 before credits.
+A settled, unrefunded pack for the same requester, project, site, Quick Site Check and proposal earns one A$49 credit toward that SEE.
+The resulting A$700 balance recognises work already purchased without turning payment into evidence quality, transferring value between projects, or letting a stale/refunded pack unlock a document.

+The SEE should start as a living evidence-backed draft, but “final” is a quality state rather than a button label.
+If no specialist input is identified from the available evidence, the user may proceed to a complete document with an optional planner review.
+If a bushfire, flood, heritage, traffic, ecology, acoustic, stormwater, survey, design or other input is required or conditional, Plannera prepares a focused consultant brief and referral package.
+Returned reports can then be uploaded, parsed, cited, reconciled, and used to regenerate affected SEE sections before the submission-oriented DOCX/PDF is produced.
+Plannera must say “no specialist input identified from current evidence,” never guarantee that no consultant or later council request will arise.

 The deeper product belief is this: property development should not begin with confusion.
 It should begin with orientation.